Mastering Rust’s Result Enum for Error Handling

 fn divide(numerator: f64, denominator: f64) -> Result<f64, String> { if denominator == 0.0 { Err("Cannot divide by zero".to_string()) } else { Ok(numerator / denominator) } } fn main() { let result = divide(4.0, 2.0); if result.is_ok() { println!("Result: {}", result.unwrap()); } else { println!("Error: {}", result.unwrap_err()); } }

-and unwrap_err
+unwrap and unwrap_err Methods

-methods retrieve the success or error value from a Result
+The unwrap and unwrap_err methods retrieve the success or error value from a Result, respectively.
+If the Result is not of the expected variant, a panic occurs.

 Here’s a simple example: